Funkschy/managed-heap/README.md

 Since the crate is still WIP, there is no documentation.
 You can look into the tests mod in src/managed.rs for examples though.
-I will upload the project as a crate to crates.io after I've implemented the defragmentation algorithm.